-Topic Summary of Baseline Issues Arising Supporting Evidence Likely evolution without the Plan Water resources and quality related emissions particularly Nitrogen Dioxide.
-A Clean Air Zone feasibility study to determine the type and extent of the zone is underway.
-Air Quality is linked to issues related to biodiversity, health, sustainable transport reducing the need to travel, climate change mitigation and adaptation).
+19 © Wor od Environment & Infrastructure Solutions UK Limited WOOO Topic Summary of Baseline Issues Arising Supporting Evidence Likely evolution without the Plan study to determine the type and extent of the zone is underway.
+Air quality is linked to issues related to biodiversity, health, sustainable transport reducing the need to travel, climate change mitigation and adaptation).
 Noise pollution is a problem in some parts of the city, with Birmingham airport and traffic being the principal sources.
 It is anticipated this trend will continue.
 Noise is linked to issues related to sustainable transport and housing.
-New additional water management measures or water resources needed to ensure there is sufficient water for new housing proposed in the Birmingham Plan.
+Water resources and quality New additional water management measures or water resources needed to ensure there is sufficient water for new housing proposed in the Birmingham Plan.
 New foul drainage infrastructure will also be required to support the proposed level of growth.
-Resource Use is linked to issues related to water quality.
+Resource use is linked to issues related to water quality.
 Water resources are under pressure in Birmingham and across the regional generally, with reliance on external sources such as Wales.
 Development Management policies, in combination with the BDP, should contribute to the protection of water resources and quality through the application of development standards which encourage prudent water resource use and guard against pollution.
 Catchment Abstraction Management Strategies (CAMS) Humber River Basin Management Plan Severn Trent Water Resources Management Plan BDP The BDP contains specific policies on water management measures which development will adhere to.
 Climate change CO 2 emissions and the heat island effect are significant climate related issues which need to be actively managed to avoid their effects becoming more detrimental in the coming decades.
 Use of the City's Green Infrastructure network will be particularly important in addressing this issue.
-Reducing and Managing Climate Change is linked to issues related to sustainable transport, reducing the need to travel, air quality, biodiversity health and natural landscape.
-Recent developments have shown evidence of energy efficiency, but the large number of old properties in the City will need improving to make them more energy efficient, building on current initiatives.
-Climate change impacts for Birmingham are likely to consist of higher temperatures and more extreme events, including rainfall leading to flooding.
-Whilst it is challenging for Development Management policies to be specific on climate change adaptation measures, the design of buildings for example will be important, as will the continued encouragement of CO 2 reductions through energy efficiency measures and encouraging pedestrian, cycling and UKCP09 predictions Birmingham Climate Change Action Plan 2010, Carbon Roadmap 2013 BDP The BDP contains policies (TP1 - TP4) relating to climate change, although the DM DPD allows for the scrutiny of the impacts of specific development on climate change.
+Reducing carbon emissions and responding to the challenge of climate change is linked to issues related to sustainable transport, reducing the need to travel, air quality, biodiversity health and natural landscape.
+Recent developments have shown evidence Climate change impacts for Birmingham are likely to consist of higher temperatures and more extreme events, including rainfall leading to flooding.
+Whilst it is challenging for Development Management policies to be specific on climate change adaptation measures, the design of buildings for example will be important, as will the continued encouragement of CO 2 reductions through energy UKCP09 predictions Birmingham Climate Change Action Plan 2010, Carbon Roadmap 2013 BDP Birmingham Air Quality Action Plan The BDP contains policies (TP1 - TP4) relating to climate change, although the DM DPD allows for the scrutiny of the impacts of specific development on climate of energy efficiency, but the large number of old properties in the City will need improving to make them more energy efficient, building construction and maintenance, housing and renewable energy, sustainable design social and environmental responsibility.